openfga/openfga/docs/authzen/implementation.md

 AuthZen Action{name:"reader"}  →  OpenFGA relation = "reader"
 ```

 Type and ID are concatenated with `:` to form the OpenFGA `user` and `object` strings.
 The action name maps directly to a relation name.
+The shared helper `buildCheckRequest()` in `authzen.go` handles this translation for all evaluation paths.

 ### Properties and Context